-Please note that I may earn a small commission from purchases made through product links in this article.
+I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Cleaning up those leaves isn’t necessarily a big deal, but the bigger your yard and the more trees you have, the more time-consuming this clean-up job becomes.
 In that case, it may be worth purchasing a leaf blower.